 Formerly St. John’s Lutheran Church, the River Bluffs History Center stands on a terrace above the east bank of the Mississippi River’s Lake Pepin.
 Built in 1933, the 28 X 60 foot building was donated to PCHA in 1995 along with its hand-carved Altar, communion rail and pulpit, its organ and five pews, and the furnishings of the lower level fellowship room.
 PCHA volunteers and professional workers re-roofed, resided and redecorated the building.
 In 2001, the building was made handicapped accessible.
-It serves as an interpretive center for special history exhibits and an event facility for PCHA fundraisers and meetings.
-The lower level meeting room can be rented and seats 50 people.
-Call our office for rental details.
+It currently houses our office, archives and research area.
+It also serves as an interpretive center for special history exhibits and an event facility for PCHA fundraisers and meetings.

 W6321 E. Main Street

 (One block south of Highway 35 and one block east of Wabash Street)

 Irish immigrant Patrick Conlin built this 17 x 25-foot log home near the Village of Esdaile in Hartland Township in the 1850s.
 The cabin was inhabited until 1901 when it was sold at a sheriff’s auction.
 It was moved log by log to the Vincent Wood farm in 1920 for use as a granary.
 Mr. Wood donated it to PCHA in 1998 and Millicent O’Connor, a Conlin descendent, funded its move to our Bay City site.
 Volunteers and professional restorers replaced some logs and the entire roof, rechinked the entire exterior, and added ceiling joists, loft and main level flooring, and period-styled doors and windows.
 Furnished with vintage furniture and domestic items, this pioneer museum is open to the public for PCHA events, by appointment for school classes or small groups, and one weekend each June, July and August.